Privacy Policy

 • Marketing;

-• In other ways as stated at or around the time when the data is collected.
+• In other ways indicated at the exact or approximate time data is collected.

 What personal data do we process?

-Vetnio collects and processes the following categories of personal data about you as a User when you register a user account, use our services or when you visit our website.
+Vetnio collects and processes the following categories of personal data about you as a user when you register an account, use our services, or visit our website.

 • When registering a customer;